 “Between Two Kingdoms” Struck Me So Hard!

 I just finished, pretty much devoured, the book, “Between Two Kingdoms: A Memoir of a Life Interrupted” by Suleika Jaouad and I absolutely adore it.
 The book is a very vulnerable recount of Jaouan’s diagnosis with cancer and the multiple years of pain, uncertainty, and brutal fight against her body to be living right now.
 And while the battle with cancer was one thing, her reentry into the world in remission without a life completely centered around her survival was another.
 What made it so difficult was how cancer changed her identity in so many ways, altered her dreams as a recent college grad, and redefined how she would live her very young life.
+Between Two Kingdoms is that space between the sick and the well.
+Her transition from living each day in hospitals, enduring battles and loneliness, being isolated in ways I can’t even imagine, to living amongst the well, like me, who has never had to face such a battle.

 I have luckily never had to experience what she has.
 Thank the heavens I have been an overall healthy person as I can’t even imagine living through what she endured.